Introducing Greasebook, the simplest, most cost-effective, fastest growing oil & gas production software the industry has ever seen.

 Pumpers have been burned by Legacy Production Systems in the past. 😵

-However, given how much upside you stand to gain in the form of time savings and profit, DO NOT make the mistake of letting the tail wag the dog, folks!! 💸
+However, given how much upside you stand to gain in the form of time savings and profit, DON’T let the tail wag the dog, folks!! 💸

 Real talk: the average pumper takes about 8 minutes to learn Greasebook (and that goes for guys in their 80s still tending wells…)